RebelCode/wp-rss-aggregator/readme.txt

 * [WordAi](http://www.wprssaggregator.com/extension/wordai/) - WordAi allows users to take an RSS feed and turn it into new content that is both completely unique and completely readable.
 * [Full Text RSS Feeds](http://www.wprssaggregator.com/extension/full-text-rss-feeds/) - connectivity to our Full Text Premium service, which gives you unlimited feed items returned per feed source.

+We also provide a [Feed Creator](http://createfeed.wprssaggregator.com) service, that allows you to generate RSS feeds from any webpage, even if it doesn't have its own RSS feed.

 = Demo =
 The core plugin can be seen in use on the [demo page](http://www.wprssaggregator.com/demo/).